Henry Pering Pellew Crease: British Columbia Supreme Court

-In 1884, Crease overturned the Chinese Population Regulation Bill, which imposed an annual tax of ten dollars on each Chinese over the age of ten.
-He ruled that the provincial government had acted beyond its constitutional authority in passing the act, which fell within federal powers of taxation.
-The next year, as a member of the Royal Commission on Chinese Immigration, Crease wrote that "The real fact is, and the more completely it is recognized the better, that we cannot do without a certain number of Chinese for manual labour and for domestic servants," but went on to warn that Chinese immigrants "will never assimilate with the Anglo-Saxon race, nor is it desirable that they should … They do not regard British Columbia as their home and when they die send their bones home to be buried in China."
+In 1884, Crease overturned the Chinese Population Regulation Bill, which imposed an annual tax of ten dollars on each Chinese resident in Canada who was over the age of ten years.
+He ruled that the provincial government had acted beyond its constitutional authority in passing the act, which was within only federal powers of taxation.
+The next year, as a member of the Royal Commission on Chinese Immigration, Crease wrote that "The real fact is, and the more completely it is recognized the better, that we cannot do without a certain number of Chinese for manual labour and for domestic servants," but warned that Chinese immigrants "will never assimilate with the Anglo-Saxon race, nor is it desirable that they should … They do not regard British Columbia as their home and when they die send their bones home to be buried in China."

-Sitting on several Royal commissions, the Exchequer Court of Canada, and the BC Supreme Court, Crease remained an influential figure long after his defeat in the Thrasher case.
-However, federal Justice Minister Sir Charles Hibbert Tupper was not impressed with Crease's judgment toward the end of his career and pushed for Crease's retirement in a letter to BC Supreme Court Chief Justice Theodore Davie.
-Crease retired soon afterward in January 1896.
-On 23 January 1896 Crease was knighted.
+By sitting on several Royal commissions, the Exchequer Court of Canada, and the British Columbia Supreme Court, Crease remained an influential figure after his defeat in the Thrasher case.
+However, federal Justice Minister Sir Charles Hibbert Tupper was not impressed with Crease's judgment and advocated Crease's retirement in a letter to British Columbia Supreme Court Chief Justice Theodore Davie.
+Crease retired in January 1896, and on 23 January 1896 Crease was knighted.
 He died in 1905 and was buried at Ross Bay Cemetery in Victoria.